 Your child may not have a proper inkling of what school is going to be like, but that does not mean he hasn’t thought about school life.
 Chances are, he already has a picture in his mind of what “school” is like, based on things he has heard the adults or older friends say about school life.
 Let him share his perspectives on school, and allow him the freedom to also express his fears or misgivings about what school will be like.

-Once school has begun, keep communication channels open so that your child can confide in you about what is happening in school.
-Often, we are too worried about their academic progress, and fail to realize the importance of other factors like friendships, respect for teachers, energy levels and self-awareness that are vital to your child’s holistic development and progress.
+Once the school has begun, keep communication channels open so that your child can confide in you about what is happening in school.
+Often, we are too worried about their academic progress, and fail to realize the importance of other factors like friendships, respect for teachers, energy levels and self-awareness that are vital to your primary child’s holistic development and progress.